BlinkTagInc/node-gtfs/README.md

 Execute the download script to populate the database with the agency data specified in config.js

-    $ run node ./scripts/download
+    $ heroku run node ./scripts/download

 ##Pulling in updated transit data

 Re-run the download script whenever you need to refresh the database.

-    $ npm run node ./scripts/download
+You may want to schedule this with a cronjob.
+Heroku lets you do this with [scheduler](https://devcenter.heroku.com/articles/scheduler).

 ## License